TumbleOwlee/ws-dissector-lib/README.md

     -- if actual number of repetitions depend on a given field, it can be linked and at dissection only -- so many repetitions as given by the value of the field are dissected rep_dep = 'type',
-    -- mapping table (see 11.6.7.1) (unused by BITMASK and COMPOSITE) valuestring = {},
+    -- mapping table (see 11.6.7.1) (unused by BITMASK and COMPOSITE but also supported for STRING and STRINGZ) valuestring = {},
     -- defines whether the field is the key or not (only supported for integer and string types) is_key = true,
+    -- define a custom function to do with the buffer what ever you want mapping = function(buffer) return buffer:string() end,
-    -- sub fields, only for BITMASK and COMPOSITE sub_spec = {
+    -- subfields, only for BITMASK and COMPOSITE sub_spec = {
         ...
     }